 St Andrew's is a non-selective school.
-The 2018-19 cohort performed well in their GCSE Examinations most went on to their first choice sixth forms and colleges to study the courses of their choice with the added option of our new Sixth Form.
+Despite the disruption around the determination of the "A" level and GCSE results in August 2020, our 2019/20 cohort performed well in their GCSE Examinations and most went on to their first choice sixth forms and colleges to study the courses of their choice with the added option of our new Sixth Form.